 In addition to the film programs, IndieFest is known for throwing some great parties such as the Big Lebowski Party (later a shadow-cast presentation), the Anti-Valentine’s Day 80s Power Ballad Sing A Long Party, a Super Bowl live sketch comedy show and many live music events.
 IndieFest also produced a play in conjunction with the Primitive Screwheads theater company called Much Ado About Lebowski.

-For ten years, IndieFest presented a series of art gallery events (and published a book) of Bad Art (plus comedic art review).
+For ten years, IndieFest presented a series of art gallery events (and published a book) of Bad Art (with comedic art review).
 There is a catalog of some of this fine work HERE.

 In 2016 SF IndieFest became the fiscal sponsor of the (at the time) 10 year old internet community radio station Radio Valencia which now has a radio studio on 22nd St in San Francisco.